gdbooks/LegacyOpenGL/Chapter8/resource.md

 ## Whats next?

 Next up, i want to walk you trough actually creating a simple resource manager.
-It's not going to work the way the 2DOpenTKFramework one did, instead this one will be based on a dictionary, with the handles being strings.

 There is no one size fits all solution for asset management, and the methods i show you are far from perfect.
 Each game figures out what they need and build the asset pipeline around their needs.
 Engines like Unity or Unreal handle this for you.